Learning Data-adaptive Nonparametric Kernels: The DANK Model in SVM

-where we omit the irrelevant term $\bm 1^{\!\top}\bm \alpha$ independent of the optimization variable $\bm F$ in Eq.~\eqref{mainrank}.
-Further, due to the independence of $\bm \Gamma(\bm \alpha)$ on $\bm F$, problem~\eqref{Smain} can be reformulated in a compact form as}
+where we omit the irrelevant term $\bm 1^{\!\top}\bm \alpha$ independent of the optimization variable $\bm F$ in problem~\eqref{mainrank}.
+Further, due to the independence of $\bm \Gamma(\bm \alpha)$ on $\bm F$, problem~\eqref{Smain} can be reformulated as

 Note that the regularization parameter $\eta$ is implicitly included in $\bm \Gamma (\bm \alpha)$.
-M2.9{\link{R2.9}}{Following \citep{cai2010singular}, we can directly obtain the optimal solution of problem~\eqref{subF} with
+Following \citep{cai2010singular}, we can directly obtain the optimal solution of problem~\eqref{subF} with

-where we use the singular value thresholding operator as the proximity operator associated with the nuclear norm, refer to Theorem 2.1 in \citep{cai2010singular} for details.} After giving the analytic solution $\bm F^*$, in the next we aim to seek its upper bound
+where we use the singular value thresholding operator $\mathcal{J}_{\frac{\tau}{2}}(\cdot)$ as the proximity operator associated with the nuclear norm, refer to Theorem 2.1 in \citep{cai2010singular} for details.
+Based on its closed-form, $\lambda_{\max}(\bm F^*)$ can be upper bounded by

-where the first inequality uses the property of maximum eigenvalues, \emph{i.e.}, $\lambda_{\max}(\bm A + \bm B) \leq \lambda_{\max}(\bm A) + \lambda_{\max}(\bm B)$ for any $\bm A, \bm B \in \mathcal{S}^n$, and the last inequality admits by $\| \bm \alpha\|_2^2 \leq nC^2$.
+where the first inequality uses the property of maximum eigenvalues, \emph{i.e.}, $\lambda_{\max}(\bm A + \bm B) \leq \lambda_{\max}(\bm A) + \lambda_{\max}(\bm B)$ for any $\bm A, \bm B \in \mathcal{S}_+^n$, and the last inequality admits by $\| \bm \alpha\|_2^2 \leq nC^2$.